Back

 In this example problem, there are two operations going on: multiplication and the addition of a negative number.

-This is a picture of the equation \(8K-7=17\).
-There is a vertical dashed line through the equal sign.
-“Left-hand side” is written on the left side of the dashed line with “Right-hand side” written on the right. \(8k+-7=17\) is written below the original equation, with a horizontal bracket indicating that subtracting 7 is equivalent to adding negative \(-7\).
+A picture of the equation \(8K-7=17\).
+There is a vertical dashed line through the equal sign separating the left and right sides of the equation.
+Below is written the equation \(8k+-7=17\), with a horizontal bracket indicating that subtracting 7 is equivalent to adding negative \(-7\).

-In order to remove the \(-7\), we add the additive inverse to both sides.
+In order to remove the 7, add the additive inverse to both sides.

 On the left-hand side: